trankov/pytermcss/readme.md

 import css

-# Let's begin to organize our style definitions
+# Let's begin to organize our style definitions in the class

 class CSS():
     h1 = css.style().\